 Location is Everything!
 Where to Stay in Ella

 Most of the time when we travel we are generally looking for hotels, bungalows or Airbnb’s with AC.
 Well in Ella with the temperature dropping so much at night we knew we wouldn’t need air conditioning.

 If you are going to be out exploring most of the day it’s really not necessary but if you plan to relax during the day when it is hot we suggest getting AC.

-Ella Master Point Luxury Cottage: It is a full suit style room with everything you need including an amazing view, great breakfast, and great design.
+- Ella Master Point Luxury Cottage: It is a full suite-style room with everything you need including an amazing view, great breakfast, and great design.
 It’s more than big enough for two people to stay comfortably for as long as you will need.
 This place has a nightly rate of $50 USD and is a great option if you don’t mind spending a little extra.

 Ella may be a small town but that doesn’t mean there are fewer places to eat.
 This little town is full of amazing places to eat and drink.
 Our three favorites were:

 - Downtown Rotti Hut: They have an amazing selection of local dishes and Rotti’s.
 This is a smaller place that stays very busy.

 - 360 Ella: They have a large variety of dishes including western food.
 This was our favorite place to go when we stayed in Ella.
 The service was fast, the food was delicious and the place has a very relaxed feeling.
 Not to mention they have an amazing happy hour special.

 - In Reincarnation: This was another one of our favorites with amazing Mexican food.